worldbank/GEEST/README.md

 **OR**

-**If the "Plugin Reloader" does not resolve the error close QGIS and restart it again, and re-run the process you were trying to execute.**
+**If the "Plugin Reloader" does not resolve the error close QGIS, restart it again, and re-run the process you were trying to execute.**

 # APPENDIX A SIDS CRS